-In the last couple of weeks, at two people have mentioned a burnt “Basque style” cheesecake to me with some serious enthusiasm, so I decided to research it, and write a recipe for it up here if it was a success.
+In the last couple of weeks, at least two people have mentioned a burnt “Basque style” cheesecake to me with some serious enthusiasm, so I decided to research it, and write a recipe for it up here if it was a success.
 Apparently, this particular cake originated in a restaurant called La Viña in San Sebastian and swiftly achieved notoriety for being wildly delicious.
 I have never tried the original so can’t be sure if this interpretation is along the right lines, but I can assure you it tastes fantastic.
 It is also a great option for entertaining as it can be made the day before and then chilled overnight in the fridge.

 Sticking as closely as I could to the original, this cheesecake only requires five ingredients (cream cheese, eggs, sugar, flour and double cream), but I also add a pinch of salt as I used a Philadelphia cream cheese for this, which I don’t think is as salty as some of the cream cheeses made in the Basque region.